kevintruong/til/System-Programming-Jokes.md

 # System Programming Jokes
-Warning: Authors are not responsible for any neuro-apoptosis caused by reading these 'jokes'.
+Warning: Authors are not responsible for any neuro-apoptosis caused by these "jokes." - Groaners are allowed.
-Authors: Please aim for gender neutrality; the only group we are poking fun at here are system programmers.
-Groaners are allowed.

 # Light bulb jokes
 Q. How many system programmers does it take to change a lightbulb?